mr6r4y/notes/charters/cr-radare2.md

 ### Note

-Sandboxes file access to be unter paths that are below RADARE data/www/etc. directories.
+Sandboxes file access to be under paths that are below RADARE data/www/etc. directories.

 * `!strncmp(..)` returns 1 (true) if strings are equal cause `strncmp` returns 0 on string equality